+- What is Desktop Virtualization

 - Why consider a Desktop Virtualization project?

 - Key terms to understand

 - Comparing leading VDI vendors

-- Evaluating products
+- Evaluating Products

 - Hardware

 - Budgeting

 - Staffing Skills

 - Outsourcing

-- Planning for deployment
+- Planning for Deployment

 - Calculating ROI

-- Expert tips and advice
+- Expert Tips and Advice

-- Getting more PRO+ essential content
+- Getting more PRO+ exclusive content

 It's one thing for an organization to decide to deploy VDI, but it is quite another to effectively support it.
 One way to ensure that staff has the skills necessary to deploy, manage and support VDI is getting everyone certified.